 Unique piece |

-The distribution of iron inclusions creates a tonal map ranging from brick-red in areas of higher concentration to golden ochre in transitional zones, set against a medium-transparency smoky quartz base.
-Under natural light, the surface appears to contain layers at different depths: the inclusion planes are not uniform but rise and fall within the crystal.
+The distribution of the iron inclusions creates a tonal map ranging from brick-red in areas of higher concentration to golden ochre in transitional zones, all set against a medium-transparency smoky quartz base.
+Under natural light, the surface appears to contain layers at different depths: the inclusion planes are not uniform but rather ascend and descend within the crystal.

 How Lodolite is formed

-Lodolite —also called "garden quartz" or "fantasy quartz"— is quartz with inclusions of secondary minerals: clays, chlorites, iron hydroxides.
-The inclusions were deposited before or during the crystal growth, becoming trapped as the quartz developed.
-The red-orange color of the iron inclusions in this piece comes from minerals such as goethite or limonite, formed by the oxidation of iron-rich compounds in the presence of water over long geological periods.
-Smoky quartz owes its coloration to natural color centers generated by irradiation from radioactive materials in the surrounding deposit.
+Lodolite — also known as "garden quartz" or "fantasy quartz" — is quartz with inclusions of secondary minerals: clays, chlorites, iron hydroxides.
+The inclusions were deposited before or during the crystal's growth, becoming trapped as the quartz developed.
+The red-orange color of the iron inclusions in this piece comes from minerals like goethite or limonite, formed by the oxidation of iron-rich compounds in the presence of water over long geological periods.
+Smoky quartz owes its coloration to natural color centers generated by irradiation from radioactive materials in the deposit's environment.

 -